Invoke Function

 Field Definition Type Required

-Request Type One of five supported HTTP request methods (sometimes called verbs) in custom API calls:
+One of five supported HTTP request methods in custom API calls:

 • GET retrieves data from a web server based on your parameters.
-GET requests a representation of the specified resource.
-If successful, GET will receive a 200 OK response message with the requested content.
-Refer to additional documentation here.
+GET requests ask for a representation of the specified resource.
+If successful, a GET request returns a 200 OK response message with the requested content.

 • POST sends data to a web server based on your parameters.
 POST requests include actions like uploading a file.
-Multiple POSTs may result in a different outcome than a single POST, so you should be cautious about unintentionally sending multiple POSTs.
-If a POST is successful, you will receive a 200 OK response message.
-Refer to additional documentation here.
+Multiple POST requests may result in a different outcome than a single POST, so you should be cautious about unintentionally sending multiple requests.
+A successful POST request returns a 200 OK response message.

 • PUT sends data to a location in the web server based on your parameters.
 PUT requests include actions like uploading a file.
-The difference between a PUT and POST is that PUT is s, meaning that the result of a single successful PUT is the same as many identical PUT's.
-If a PUT is successful, you will receive a 200 response message (usually 201 or 204).
-Refer to additional documentation here.
+The difference between a PUT and a POST request is that PUT is idempotent.
+This means that the result of a single successful PUT is the same as many identical PUT requests.
+A successful PUT request returns a 2xx response message (usually 201 or 204).

 • PATCH applies partial modifications to a resource on a web server based on your parameters.
-PATCH is not idempotent, meaning that multiple PATCHs could have unintended consequences.
-If a PUT is successful, you will receive a 200 response message (usually 204).
-Refer to additional documentation here.
+A PATCH request isn't idempotent, meaning that multiple PATCH requests could have unintended consequences.
+A successful PATCH request returns a 2xx response message (usually 204).

-• DELETE deletes the specified resource from the web server based on your parameters (if the resource exists).
-If a DELETE is successful, you will receive a 200 OK response message.
-Refer to additional documentation here.
+• DELETE deletes the specified resource from the web server based on your parameters, if the resource exists.
+A successful DELETE request returns a 200 OK response message.

 Input